 Know that using a softbox requires more control than, for example, using umbrellas.
 A softbox does require more usage knowledge and an experimental approach.
 On the other hand, you'll also be able to achieve the specific look you're aiming for.

-What’s so awesome about using fluorescent lighting is that it’s extremely inexpensive, and easy to build.
-I don’t exaggerate when I say that you can probably choose your favourite BigMac meal (the double quarter pounder, of course) or buy tube lights – the amount spend will be the same.
+What’s so awesome about using fluorescent lighting is that it’s extremely inexpensive and easy to build.
+I don’t exaggerate when I say that you can probably choose your favourite BigMac meal (the double quarter pounder, of course) or buy tube lights – the amount spent will be the same.

 Get started: Best lighting setup – cheap and easy

 As I mentioned above, getting the lighting in your video is a tricky process.
 So, if you’re new to the “lighting universe” you might want to ease into it.
 I’m thinking – it’s feasible to state that as a beginner in setting up lighting, that specific style and how you want to portray yourself or your subject might not have been completely settled, just yet.

 This means you don’t want to spend all your money on lighting equipment you might not even use because it doesn’t create the mood you were trying to convey.
 No, no – if you’re just getting started you want some easy-to-use and affordable lighting equipment.

 To make your lighting setup as easy to navigate as possible, we gathered some of the easiest and cheapest lighting options.
 Whether you’re looking for just a single piece of lighting equipment or a lighting kit we’ll cover you can find the equipment just right for you.

 - extremely Compact – and portable

 - Dimming – 0 to 100% stepless, via on-light controls